Rithika2407/ML-LAB1/README.md

 # ML-LAB1
-for the first lab task we have to import visualize the data sets
+for the first lab task we have to import the data sets and get info about them